usegalaxy-eu/galaxy-social/posts/feed_bot/galaxy_europe/2024-07-29-ask-us-anything-report.md

 🌟 **Questions from beginners and advanced users**

-More than 30 scientists followed our invitation and filled this one hour with interesting questions which were answered by experts of our team.
-For all of us it was a well received and great experience and we plan to offer online live Q\&A sessions every 2\-3 months.
-The next one will be offered in September 2024\.
-We will announce them on the [Events page](https://galaxyproject.org/events).
+More than 30 scientists followed our invitation and filled this one hour with interesting questions that were answered by experts of our team.
+It was a well received and great experience for us and we plan to offer this format every 2\-3 months with the next session in September 2024\.
+Watch the [Events page](https://galaxyproject.org/events) for announcements.
 ![User Questions](https://galaxyproject.org/news/2024-07-29-ask-us-anything-report/questions_1.png)